Xerxes1138/ScreenSpaceSubsurfaceScattering/README.md

 # Limitations
 - Deferred shading only
 - Surface shaders only (existing surface shader need to be updated, see SurfaceShaderSSSTemplate.shader and  SurfaceShaderTemplate.shader as guide)
+- Not working with ambient occlusion and screen space reflection from post processing stack

 # Requirements